Diversity (dance troupe)

-Diversity are a British street dance troupe formed in 2007 and based in London.
+Diversity is an English street dance troupe formed in 2007 and based in London.
 They are best known for winning the third series of Britain's Got Talent in 2009, beating Susan Boyle in the live final.

-Diversity consists of friends from London (Leytonstone and Dagenham) and Essex (Basildon), including four sets of siblings and eight other members.
+Diversity consists of friends from London (Leytonstone and Dagenham) and Essex (Basildon), including four sets of siblings and nine other members.
 At the time they appeared on Britain's Got Talent, some were still at school or university, while others had jobs of their own.
 As of February 2015, the then-members of the group, ranging in age from – (the lineup on Britain's Got Talent ranged from 12–25), consisted of: leader and choreographer Ashley Banjo, Jordan Banjo, Sam Craske, Mitchell Craske, Perri Kiely, Warren Russell, Terry Smith, Nathan Ramsay, Theo Mckenzie-Hayton, Adam Mckop, Kelvin Clark, Jordan Samuel, Shante Samuel, Starr Kiely, Georgia Lewis and Curtis Butler.
 Founding members Ashton Russell, Ian McNaughton, Jamie McNaughton, Matthew McNaughton and Ike Chuks have left Diversity.
-As of December 2013, they were and based at Dancework Studio.
+As of December 2013 they are based at Dancework Studio.
 On 28 July 2017, it was announced that former member Robert Anker had died following a traffic collision in Canada.